Call signs in South America: Argentina

-For instance, LRL 421 is Canal 21 in Buenos Aires.
+For instance, LRI 486 is Canal 8 in Mar del Plata, Buenos Aires.

 There are other Callsigns almost unused, I.E. AYP 75 FM 99.5 MHz. in Ciudad Autonoma de Buenos Aires, and LOL Observatorio Naval (National Observatory, a time signal station which operates in Shortwave.

 Brazil

 For more information the page Indicativo de chamada (in Portuguese) has a complete description of Brazilian call signs.
 For TV and radio stations the letters ZY are used, followed by one letter and three numbers.
 ZYA and ZYB are allocated to television stations, ZYI, ZYJ, ZYK and ZYL designate AM stations, ZYG is used for shortwave stations, ZYC, ZYD, ZYM and ZYU are given to FM stations.

 For example, ZYB-883 (analog channel 18) is TV Tribuna in Santos.